Census hits milestone as states worry about deadline switch

 ORLANDO, Fla.
-(AP) — Facing unprecedented challenges from a pandemic, the U.S. Census Bureau on Monday reported reaching its predicted goal for people answering the 2020 census questionnaire on their own — 60.5%.
+(AP) — Facing unprecedented challenges from a pandemic, the U.S. Census Bureau on Monday reported reaching its predicted goal for households answering the 2020 census questionnaire on their own — 60.5%.

 The self-response rate will likely grow higher in the next two months before the next phase of the 2020 head count begins in August.
 That’s when hundreds of thousands of census-takers start knocking on the doors of homes whose residents haven’t yet answered the census questions.
 The higher the self-response rate, the fewer door-knockers are needed and that saves the Census Bureau money.